Ambulatory Care Pharmacy

 General Description

 The PGY2 Ambulatory Care Pharmacy Residency is designed to provide a strong clinical foundation and help the resident further develop research, teaching, leadership, and writing skills.
 Clinical rotations are longitudinal in nature and include core and elective experiences that focus on direct patient care in the Patient Centered Medical Home (PCMH) and specialty clinics.
-Each resident is offered the opportunity to customize their elective rotations to their clinical interest(s), selecting from opportunities in chronic kidney disease, cystic fibrosis, hematology/oncology, hypertension, infectious diseases stewardship, oral chemotherapy, palliative care, pharmacogenomics, solid organ transplant, specialty pharmacy, and transitions of care (geriatrics and heart failure options).
+Each resident is offered the opportunity to customize their elective rotations to their clinical interest(s), selecting from opportunities in chronic kidney disease, cystic fibrosis, hematology/oncology, hypertension, infectious disease stewardship, oral chemotherapy, palliative care, pharmacogenetics, solid organ transplant, specialty pharmacy, transitions of care - geriatrics and transitions of care - heart failure/cardiology.
 A multitude of teaching opportunities are available to the resident, who will receive a faculty appointment as an Adjunct Clinical Instructor at the University of Michigan College of Pharmacy.

 Recruitment Plan